-At the centre of a Mulgrave education is a vision of the world as the broadest context for learning and supporting opportunities to explore it.
-Internationalism at our school is a frame of mind - an opportunity for our students to invest themselves in the role they want to play as members of our global society.
+Internationalism at Mulgrave is a frame of mind - an opportunity for our students to invest themselves in the role they want to play as members of our global society.

-We nurture and educate confident, creative and resilient individuals who are empowered to shape the world by understanding and appreciating different social and cultural values.
-In addition to our whole-school approach to teaching global citizenship, Mulgrave offers opportunities for students to immerse themselves in other cultures through language, foreign exchange programmes, service learning trips, and more.
+Global citizenship and the development of the accompanying skills is embedded throughout our curriculum.
+Additionally, Mulgrave offers opportunities for students to immerse themselves in this learning through language, foreign exchange programmes, service learning trips, and more.
 Learn more about each below.

 - Service Learning and Global Experiences

 - Trips and Exchange Programmes

 Our Global Experiential Learning Project (GEx), which at its core includes a ‘service learning week’, is an important part of our Middle School curriculum.
 This initiative enables students to expand their educational experiences, further develop their real-world skills, and engage in meaningful and impactful service learning experiences.